General Page

 Check for timeouts

-If you are submitting a large file via batch FTP, the batch job can time out.
-This is a function of the TIME= parameter on the JOB card.
-The file size can be reduced by compression (TRSMAIN), or the TIME= parameter can be increased or set to 1440.
+For large file transfers via batch FTP, the job can time out due to the TIME= parameter on the JOB card.
+To prevent this, you can compress the file using TRSMAIN, increase the TIME= parameter, or set it to 1440.

 Files not on the server

-Files received in /toibm/xxx/ directory not following the defined naming convention are routinely purged from the FTP server.
-These files require manual intervention by your IBM service representative or they are deleted after 7 days.
+Files in the /toibm/xxx/ directory that don't follow the naming convention are automatically removed from the FTP server.
+If they're not handled by IBM Support, they'll be deleted after 7 days.

 Server error messages